Fact-checked by the onlinepaydaynews.com editorial team

 If a lender has already reported a late payment tied to an unauthorized renewal, borrowers can dispute that entry directly with Equifax, Experian, and TransUnion under the Fair Credit Reporting Act (FCRA).
 The dispute must include a copy of the CFPB complaint and the lender’s refund confirmation as supporting evidence.
 Results can appear on your credit report within 30–45 days of the bureau’s investigation completion.

-For gig workers rebuilding financial stability after a predatory lending experience, exploring verified same-day cash alternatives beyond payday loans is a practical next step to avoid repeat exposure to high-cost lenders.
+After a predatory lending experience, exploring verified same-day cash alternatives beyond payday loans is a practical next step to avoid repeat exposure to high-cost lenders.

 How Can Borrowers Spot an Illegal Auto-Renewal Risk Before Signing?